Foregone: Critical reception

-The album received positive reviews from critics.
+The album has received critical acclaim from numerous publications.
 AllMusic gave the album a positive review saying, "Foregone [...] has a raw, bass-heavy, crunchy sound, with their usual highly melodic lines and harmonic solos present and correct, and a philosophical tone engendered by the imposed isolation of the COVID-19 lockdown."
 Dom Lawson from Blabbermouth.net gave the album 8.5 out of 10 and said: "Foregone is the finest album to bear the band's name since at least Come Clarity.
 Don't be surprised if they make an ambient jazz record next, but right now this sounds like the best of all possible worlds and a late-career triumph."
 Graham Ray of Distorted Sound scored the album 9 out of 10 and said: "In Flames have finally created an album that mixes their old and new styles together organically.
 Nothing sounds forced and everything works to almost perfection.
 Foregone is the best album the band have produced in the last 15-20 years and it's a pleasure to see them back with a fire well and truly lit beneath them."
 Kerrang! gave the album 4 out of 5 and stated: "Foregone is a reminder that when In Flames are at the peak of their powers, they really are untouchable.
 This is a record that will see them finally reassert their dominance, and ring in their next colossal era."
 Metal Injection rated the album 9 out of 10 and stated, "Foregone is a gift to fans who have stuck it out with In Flames all these years, as well as the new fans they've picked up along the way who might be ready for something heavier.
 It covers every genre and style the band has ever messed around with, bringing them into one cohesive whole.
 Don't skip any songs on Foregone.
 There aren't any bad tracks.
 The album's second half is marginally better than its first, but both are so good it feels unfair to compare them.
 It will all depend on which era of the band the listener prefers."